Skip to Content

 Collateral Consequences

-- Employment and Housing: A felony record creates insurmountable barriers to employment and housing, especially in competitive areas like Vestavia Hills.
+• Employment and Housing: A felony record creates significant barriers to employment and housing, especially in competitive areas like Vestavia Hills.

 The Alabama Criminal Defense Process for Violent Crimes